jsogarro/codestars/week_2/problemSet3.md

 1) Explain the concept of inheritance and how the super keyword is used in Objective C.

-2) Create a Square class that inherits from the Shape class that you created in **Problem Set 2** and calculate the area of that class.
-The formula to calculate the area of a square is area = width * height.
+2) Create a Square class that inherits from the Shape class that you created in **Problem Set 2** and calculate the area of that class. **The formula to calculate the area of a square is area = width * height**.

-3) Create a Circle class that inherits from the Shape class that you created in **Problem Set 2** and calculate the area of that class.
-The formula to calculate the area of a circle is area = 3.14 * radius * radius.
+3) Create a Circle class that inherits from the Shape class that you created in **Problem Set 2** and calculate the area of that class. **The formula to calculate the area of a circle is area = 3.14 * radius * radius**.

 4) Instantiate a Circle and Square class in main.m and log the area for each to the console.